 You all might have read in your school textbooks that energy is the capacity to do work, usually when a force is applied.
-And considering energy is carried in the form of movement with no physical essence, this definition becomes quite vague.
+Considering energy is carried in the form of movement with no physical essence, this definition becomes quite vague.
 Therefore, we’ll take a deeper look at different kinds of energy in this article to understand it better.
 Broadly speaking, we can classify energy into two forms: kinetic energy and potential energy.
 In simple words, kinetic energy is concerned with moving objects, while potential energy is concerned with objects at rest.
-It’s also essential to know that one form of technology can be converted into other forms.
-With that said, here are some of the different types of energy, organized into potential and kinetic.

 1. Kinetic energy